crystallabs/event_handler/README.md

 ### Listing event handlers

-If you need to look up the list of event handlers, use `handlers`:
+If you need to look up the current list of installed event handlers, use `handlers`:

 ```crystal
 my.handlers ClickedEvent